-Roundtrip charter flight between Mahé and Alphonse (a $750.00 value), accommodations at lodge, three meals daily at the Lodge, non-alcoholic beverages including water, coffee, and tea; soft drinks during activities, Wi-Fi, guided fishing (with fishing packages), fly fishing rod and reel rental, use of snorkeling equipment and watersport equipment, and VAT.
-Prices quoted are double occupancy, sharing a suite and skiff.
+Roundtrip charter flight between Mahé and Alphonse (a $785.00 value), accommodations at the Lodge, three meals daily at the Lodge, non-alcoholic beverages including water, coffee, and tea; soft drinks during activities, Wi-Fi, guided fishing and a fishing license (with fishing packages), fly fishing rod and reel rental, use of snorkeling equipment and watersport equipment, and VAT.
+Prices quoted are double-occupancy, sharing a suite and skiff.

 Packages do not include: